kubeflow/community/security/self-assessment.md

 - ML Metadata gRPC server: gRPC server that manage data in MLMD SQL database.

+- External Integrations:

+  - Argo Workflow controller to manage orchestration of Workflow CRDs.
+  - S3-complaint object store: object store that contains artifacts that launcher pods read and write to.
   - MLMD SQL DB: database that contains metadata around artifacts, executions, and lineage.
 All pipeline pods send and receive data from MLMD.

-- S3-complaint object store: object store that contains artifacts that launcher pods write.

-- External Integrations: Argo Workflow controller to manage orchestration of Workflow CRDs.
+KFP UI also communicates with this database.

+- Envoy Gateway: Support KFP UI -> MLMD reads via HTTP/1.0 using gRPC-web protocol.

 ## Actions